dali-lab/build/milestones/week05/high-fidelity-mockups.md

     * Provide your own / from your partner

 #### Designing for mobile:
   * It's great to actually see your work on the device!
-Download the Figma or Sketch Mirror app on your phone to view your designs on your device and make sure text sizes/button clicking areas are optimal.
+Download the Figma app on your phone to view your designs on your device and make sure text sizes/button clicking areas are optimal.